davidcawork/TFG/src/use_cases/xdp/case03/README.md

 # XDP - Case03: Echo server

 In this test we will go into the package parsing, filtering and handling.
 In the previous cases of use exclusively we defined a behavior of the packets making an exclusive use of the XDP return codes, more specifically ``XDP_DROP`` to throw the packets and ``XDP_PASS`` to admit the packets.
-There are more XDP return codes, but we cannot develop all the possible logics with them, they can be consulted in the following header file [``bpf.h``] (https://github.com/torvalds/linux/blob/master/include/uapi/linux/bpf.h#L3298).
+There are more XDP return codes, but we cannot develop all the possible logics with them, they can be consulted in the following header file [``bpf.h``](https://github.com/torvalds/linux/blob/master/include/uapi/linux/bpf.h#L3298).
 In the following table you can see all the XDP return codes.

 <div align="center">